Mister-42/mr42-cogs/README.md

 - Fetch any YouTube feed only once per interval, independent of how many Discord channels are subscribed to it
 - Add YouTube channels or edit its options with almost any URL.
 No more fiddling around to get the Channel ID
+- Better reports on what YouTube channels are monitored and where they are posted

 Please be aware that the "new" https://www.youtube.com/@channel.name URLs are not yet support by the upstream library `PyTube` used in this project.
 Please use any video URL from such channels until the upstream issue has been resolved.